Applications, Fees, and FAQs

 Can a short term rental operate in my neighborhood?
 Article 2 of the Land Development Regulations provides information to help determine if specific land uses (such as short term rentals) are permitted or prohibited within your district.
 Currently, short term rentals are allowed in every district on the island with the exception being R-0.
 Click here for more information about the operation of short term rentals.

 Can I rent golf carts from my business?
 Currently, golf cart rentals are only allowed in the Commercial (C), Central Business (CB), Light Industrial (LI) and Heavy Industrial (HI) zoning districts.
-If your property is zoned Commercial (C) or Central Business (CB), you will need to fill out a Limited Use Sworn Affidavit (available in our office).
+If your property is zoned Commercial (C) or Central Business (CB), you will need to fill out a Limited Use Sworn Affidavit (available in our office) and adhere to additional standards.
 Additionally, all golf carts need to be registered with the Galveston Police Department.
 Click here for more information about golf cart registration.

 Where can I find my zoning district designation?
 Click here to view the online zoning map.
 The zoning map is also available under the Maps & GIS tab to the left.

 Can properties be rezoned?
 Yes.
-Applications to do so can be found above.
-These requests must be reviewed by the Planning Commission as well as City Council.
+The application to do so can be found above.
+Change-of-zoning requests must be reviewed by the Planning Commission and approved by City Council.